jgoett2/CA_Housing_Project/README.md

 # California Housing Project

-This lab shows the importance of location in the pricing of housing in California, showing that location along can account for 75% of the variation in housing prices.
+This lab shows the importance of location in the pricing of housing in California, showing that the zip code alone can account for 75% of the variation in housing prices.
 - The **first model** considers the house's simple geographic region and accounts for **20%** of the variation in housing price.
 - The **second model** considers the house's distance to large cities and accounts for **25%** of variation.
-- The **final model** considers the price of nearby homes and accounts for **79%** of the variation.
+- The **third model** considers the price of nearby homes and accounts for **79%** of the variation.
+- The **final model** considers the average price of the home's zip code and accounts for 92% of variation in prices statewide.

+A simple dashboard illustrating these findings can be found [here](https://jgoett2-ca-housing-project-streamlit-lkojud.streamlit.app/).

 This data features of 20,000 blocks of housing in California.
 Using this data, we will determine whether location alone can account for variations in housing prices.